ploum/lingi2401/projects/projects_2020-21/Report-Hugo-Lloreda-10432000.md

 ## My contribution

 Once the fix was pushed on my repo and tested many times to make sure the problem was fixed (so much so that Google was starting to wonder what was happening on my network), I look at the guidelines for making a [contribution](https://github.com/TeamNewPipe/NewPipe/blob/dev/.github/CONTRIBUTING.md) in the standards.
-My contribution answering the different points so I send my Pull Request.
+[My contribution](https://github.com/TeamNewPipe/NewPipe/pull/5116) answering the different points, so I send my Pull Request.

 :warning: to the eyes, photo can hit the most sensitive eyes ***to bad quality photos***.